105.2 TANF Categorical Requirements

 105.261 ETANF Hardship Criteria

-To receive Extended TANF without interruption in cash assistance benefits, the adult head-of-household and spouse, if applicable, must complete a partial renewal and meet an ETANF Hardship criteria.
-A new or updated Agreement of Mutual Responsibility (AMR) must be completed.
+To receive TANF without interruption in cash assistance benefits, an adult must complete a redetermination and meet an ETANF hardship criteria prior to exceeding 1830 TANF days.
+A new Agreement of Mutual Responsibility (AMR) must be completed.
 See Section 176.32 Determining Eligibility for Extended TANF.

 55 Pa.
 Code § 133.23(b)(1)(iii)